ooni/ooni.org/content/install/ooniprobe.md

 ## Risks of running ooniprobe

-**WARNING:** Running ooniprobe might be against the terms of service of your ISP or legally questionable in your country.
-By running ooniprobe you will connect to web services which might be banned, and use web censorship circumvention methods such as Tor.
-The OONI project will publish data submitted by probes, possibly including your IP address or other identifying information.
-In addition, your use of ooniprobe will be clear to anybody who has access to your computer, and to anybody who can monitor your internet connection (such as your employer, ISP or government).
-Please read our relevant **[documentation](https://ooni.torproject.org/about/risks)** to learn more about potential risks.
+**WARNING:** Running ooniprobe carries risks.

+In some countries, using active network measurement tools like ooniprobe may be illegal, or even considered espionage.
+Potential penalties and sanctions include imprisonment, physical assaults, large fines, threats, placement of government watch lists, and targeting for surveillance.

+Some ooniprobe tests may connect to websites that are illegal in your country, and the tests themselves may violate your country's computer misuse laws.
+OONI publishes all collected measurement data, which may include personally identifying information.
+Accordingly, sophisticated third parties, including internet service providers and website owners, may be able to detect your use of ooniprobe and report you to the authorities.
+We encourage you to consult with a lawyer licensed to practice in your jurisdiction prior to downloading and using ooniprobe.

+**Users run ooniprobe at their own risk.** By installing ooniprobe, users agree to comply with OONI's software [license](https://github.com/TheTorProject/ooni-%20probe/blob/master/LICENSE) and [Data Policy](https://ooni.torproject.org/about/data-policy).
+Neither the [OONI project](https://ooni.torproject.org/) nor its parent organization, [The Tor Project](https://www.torproject.org/), will be held liable, jointly or severally, at law or at equity, to ooniprobe users and other third parties for any risks or damages resulting from the use of ooniprobe under any tort, conract, or other causes of action.

+Please read our relevant [documentation](https://ooni.torproject.org/about/risks/) to learn more about potential risks.

 ## Installing ooniprobe

 The desktop version of ooniprobe is currently designed for **Linux** and **Mac OS X** systems.

 To install ooniprobe follow the steps below: